 It’s impossible to miss Haarlem’s main cathedral.
 It’s 2.50 to get into the cathedral, which is impressive inside.
 This church dates back to medieval times (1300s) and its particularly impressive to catch organ performances on its eye-catching organ taking back to the 1600s.
 During the summer, there are free organ performances, so check the website for more information.

 There’s nothing like heading to Grote Markt to admire Haarlem’s center.
 This town hall used to be used for the counts of Haarlem’s palaces in the 12th century, but only a few things remain.
 Much of the town square has been the same for many centuries, so you can easily imagine yourself doing the same thing centuries ago: strolling through the market.

 On a nice day, be sure to find a chair at many of the nearby cafes to order a fresh mint tea (verse muntthee) or a beer.
 If you’re lucky, you’ll catch one of the weekend markets.
 There’s often an open market in the middle of the Grote Markt square.
 Depending on the day, you can find organic produce, secondhand goods, or fabric.
 Check the schedule here.

 Bookstore H. de Vries Books

 This charming bookstore, known as one of the prettiest ones in Haarlem has a lovely wood interior and a nice book selection in English.
 It’s a great place to sit for a while and you might be surprised what you find.
-If you’re a bookstore lover, I also recommend visiting Selexyz in Maastricht and Waanders in de Broeren in Zwolle.
+If you’re a bookstore lover, I also recommend visiting Boekhandel Dominicanen in Maastricht and Waanders in de Broeren in Zwolle.